If you haven’t yet given thought to what will happen to your vacation home (or other real estate) once you’re gone, please read this!

 A Limited Liability Company (LLC) can be used to both reduce your taxable estate and give your children partial ownership of the home.
 So long as you retain a majority of the ownership―at least 51%―then you can designate the rest to your kids while retaining the ability to make all of the important decisions about the property.
 LLCs are fairly flexible; they can be dissolved or updated at any time.
 They are also a good way to protect your family vacation home from falling into unintended hands.
 For instance, the LLC could include a provision that keeps any ex-spouses of your children from making any claim for the property.

 You can use a professional or personal trustee (a professional one can often help avoid internal family drama).
-There are three primary types of trusts:
+There are two primary types of trusts:

-- An irrevocable trust, on the other hand, cannot be altered; and after you’re gone the property remains in the trust rather than passing to your kids.
+- An irrevocable trust, on the other hand, cannot be easily altered, and after you pass the property can remain in the trust rather than passing to your kids.
 This arrangement helps protect the property against any claims from creditors.